MicrosoftDocs/azure-docs/articles/dms/known-issues-azure-sql-migration-azure-data-studio.md

 - **Message**: `Migration for Database 'DatabaseName' failed with error cannot find server certificate with thumbprint.`

-- **Cause**: The source SQL Server instance certificate from a database protected by Transparent Data Encryption (TDE) hasn't been migrated to the target Azure SQL Managed Instance or SQL Server on Azure Virtual Machine before migrating data.
+- **Cause**: Before migrating data, you need to migrate the certificate of the source SQL Server instance from a database that is protected by Transparent Data Encryption (TDE) to the target Azure SQL Managed Instance or SQL Server on Azure Virtual Machine.

 - **Recommendation**: Migrate the TDE certificate to the target instance and retry the process.
 For more information about migrating TDE-enabled databases, see [Tutorial: Migrate TDE-enabled databases (preview) to Azure SQL in Azure Data Studio](/azure/dms/tutorial-transparent-data-encryption-migration-ads).